-- T.1.2.1.
-On Individual Time Intervals.
-Maintenance and acceptance tolerances on individual time intervals shall be as follows: - (a) On Overregistration: 3 seconds per minute (5 %). - (b) On Underregistration: 9 seconds per minute (15 %) on the initial interval, and 6 seconds per minute (10 %) on subsequent intervals. - T.1.2.2.
-On Average Time Interval Computed After the Initial Interval.
-Except for the initial interval, maintenance and acceptance tolerances on the average time interval shall be as follows: - (a) On Overregistration: 0.2 second per minute (0.33 %). - (b) On Underregistration: 3 seconds per minute (5 %).
-(Amended 1991)
+T.1.2.1.
+On Individual Time Intervals. - Maintenance and acceptance tolerances on individual time intervals shall be as follows:

+- (a) On Overregistration: 3 seconds per minute (5 %). - (b) On Underregistration: 9 seconds per minute (15 %) on the initial interval, and 6 seconds per minute (10 %) on subsequent intervals.

+T.1.2.2.
+On Average Time Interval Computed After the Initial Interval. - Except for the initial interval, maintenance and acceptance tolerances on the average time interval shall be as follows:

+- (a) On Overregistration: 0.2 second per minute (0.33 %). - (b) On Underregistration: 3 seconds per minute (5 %).

 T.1.3.
-On Interference Tests.

-T.1.3.1.
-The registration of a taximeter in the "time on" position shall agree within 1 % of its performance in the "time off" position.
+On Interference Tests. - For taximeters designed to calculate fares upon the basis of a combination of distance traveled and time elapsed (but not using both simultaneously), the distance registration of a taximeter in the "time on" position shall agree within 1 % of its distance registration in the "time off" position.
+(Added 1988) (Amended 2017)